Israeli razing of cemeteries and necroviolence against Palestinians: In Gaza–Israel conflict

 On 25 September 2024, a truck carrying 88 unidentified bodies of Palestinians was sent through an Israeli-controlled border to Nasser Hospital in Khan Yunis.
 Zaher Al-Wahadi, head of the Palestinian Health Information Centre, noted that no details were provided about their identities or circumstances of death, marking the fifth instance of such unidentified bodies being received.
 The International Committee of the Red Cross highlighted that, according to international humanitarian law, individuals who die in armed conflicts should be treated with dignity, and their remains must be managed appropriately.
 The law requires that deceased individuals be searched for, collected, and evacuated from combat zones to help ensure that people do not go missing.

+On 9 May 2026, armed Israeli settlers from the re-established settlement of Sa-Nur forced a Palestinian family in al-Asasa to exhume the body of 80-year-old Hussein Asasa shortly after his burial.
+Despite the family having pre-coordinated the funeral with the Israeli military, settlers began digging up the grave with hand tools, claiming its proximity to the settlement was unacceptable.
+Under threat from settlers armed with automatic rifles, the deceased’s sons were forced to personally disinter their father's remains and relocate them to a neighboring village.
+While the IDF stated it intervened to "prevent friction" and confiscate tools, the family reported that soldiers stood by during the forced exhumation.
+The UN Human Rights Office condemned the act as "appalling" and "emblematic of the dehumanisation of Palestinians" noting that such violence "spares no-one, dead or alive."

 Ongoing Israeli necroviolence methods

-Randa May Wahbe, a Harvard PhD candidate in anthropology, have described Israeli necroviolence as including: